 Welcome to the Center for New Testament Restoration (CNTR): “Bringing scientific textual criticism to the masses”.
 The latest draft of the CNTR Project Description is located under the Resources tab and is becoming a must read in the field of textual criticism.
 It is regularly being updated and expanded to relect the latest developments and future plans of the project.
 A PowerPoint presentation of this project was previously given at the Society of Biblical Literature 2015 Conference.
 With the completion its first major milestone, the CNTR has released digital transcriptions of almost every known extant Greek manuscript containing portions of the New Testament up to the year 400 AD.
 The CNTR database now contains over 1.5 million words featuring 193 early witnesses from extant manuscripts.
 The CNTR collation has already been used in the creation of two new critical texts - the Tyndale House Greek New Testament (THGNT) and the Bunning Heuristic Prototype (BHP) which serves as the basis for the unfoldingWord Greek New Testament (UGNT).

-The manuscript transcriptions themselves are released under a Creative Commons license in the Text Encoding Initiative (TEI) XML format and can be downloaded under the Resources tab.
+The highly acclaimed computer-generated collation of all the CNTR manuscripts is located under the Manuscripts tab and from there individual transcripts of manuscripts can also be selected.
+The individual manuscript transcriptions are also available in the Text Encoding Initiative (TEI) XML format released under a Creative Commons license that can be downloaded under the Resources tab.
 Realize that these transcriptions are still a work in progress, so derivative works will not be allowed until later when more of the bugs have been worked out of the system.
 Please contact the CNTR to report any errors or discrepancies that you may find.